-For many years the SAR. has recognized the many common bonds of purpose and principles shared by the SAR and the Boy Scouts of America.
+For many years the SAR. has recognized the many common bonds of purpose and principles shared by the SAR and Scouting BSA.

-You young men achieving the rank of Eagle Scout have demonstrated their belief in these common principles.
+The young men and women achieving the rank of Eagle Scout have demonstrated their belief in these common principles.
 For this reason, the SAR believes that Eagle Scouts are deserving of special recognition for their accomplishment and dedication.

 This is your invitation to participate in this recognition and scholarship program.